• Skip to main content

 Prescott said that while eastern Nevada’s weather varies seasonally, the trails are rideable nearly year-round.
 “Just remember that the desert is a fragile environment.
 Please do not stray off the designated routes.
 Your tracks can take years to disappear, and trampled vegetation may never come back,” he said.

-Filed Under: Features Tagged With: Mountain bike trails
+Filed Under: Local Stories Tagged With: Mountain bike trails

 Reader Interactions